CommunistMountain/BalanceModFork/README.md

 	<ol>
 		<li>ALISON_DEFECTOR: Now unable to tell if the defector is lying or not about wanting to join you.</li>
 		<li>CRYSTAL_HUNTER: Fight no longer continues after accepting their surrender offer.</li>
+		<li>DISTRESS_STATION_FIRE, LANIUS_BEACON_EATER, PIRATE_SALESMAN: Fixed drone and hacking options not requiring 1 drone part.</li>
 		<li>ENGI_STATION_DISTRESS, PIRATE_CIVILIAN_BEACON, REBEL_VS_FEDERATION, SLUG_DISTRESS_RESCUE, SLUG_DISTRESS_TRICK: Now appear at Distress Beacons on the map.</li>
+		<li>ENGI_UNLOCK_1: Now unable to tell the difference between the real and fake ships through minor text differences, or based on when they decide to surrender.</li>
 		<li>ESCORT_BEACON and QUEST_ESCORT: extended the conversation when you get the reactor upgrade outcome, so that revisiting the beacon multiple times will not upgrade your reactor again for free.</li>
 		<li>MERCHANT_REQUEST: Added missing Lifeform Scanner blue option from the STATION_SICK event.</li>
-		<li>ENGI_UNLOCK_1: Now unable to tell the difference between the real and fake ships through minor text differences, or based on when they decide to surrender.</li>
+		<li>ROCK_STARSHIP_MINE: Fixed missile option not requiring 1 missile.</li>
 		<li>STORM_BOARDING, STORM_REBEL, STORM_SLUG_FIGHT: These events no longer appear to be at non-nebula beacons on the map in Slug Controlled Nebula and Slug Home Nebula, and will slow the Rebel fleet appropriately.</li>
 		<li>AutoReward interactions with free weapon/drone/augment:</li>
 		<ol>